manishmadugula/Notes/Code/java_leetcode.md

 - Same as map using KeySet/EntrySet.
 - Use ```map.pollFirstEntry()``` to get the first item and remove it.
 - Use ```map.firstEntry()``` to get the first Entry in the order set by comparator.
+- ### Don't use foreach loop to iterate the priority queue, you might get wrong answers
 ## Custom Comparator
 - Simply provide a lambda function, since the TreeMap expects the Functional Interface i.e Comparator.
 ```java